 - Cost – You rent it, you don’t own it: Simple maths really: FCPX, Motion and Compressor cost less than £300 and you own them forever, whereas Adobe Creative Cloud is subscription based which means for £300 we would only be able to use Creative Cloud for seven months before we start paying more for it in comparison.
 Yes, Creative Cloud has lots more software included for that price, and if you use all of the software included then it can be a real bargain.
 However; for a video production company like us we’ve found that FCPX, Motion and Compressor can do everything we need and more.

-As we’ve said these points may seen minor, or very specific, but after years of using the software and minor bugs affecting our workflow everyday we started to look around for alternatives, especially in the hope of finding a more ‘stable’ editing system: one without bugs and one that just worked smoothly.
 This time also coincided with us upgrading our computers from old PC workstations to Apple iMacs (see Part One of our blog LINK), so now we were able to use FCPX if we chose to do so.
 Which we did.

 Final Cut Pro X, a new beginning